hassancodes/snapscore/README.md

 Required Software:
 * python 3
 * **ADB** android debug bridge installed
 * An android device that you will connect to your pc.
-So we can execute the shell command through any charging cable. make sure that the charging cable supports data Transfer
+So we can execute the shell command through any charging cable. make sure that the charging cable supports data Transfer.

 To send one snap at a time you can simple run the command